namyeon/namyeon.github.io/work.md

-* Note: This tab is still in progress.
+_Note: This page is still in progress.

 ## Graphic Designs